 The part of the Building Code that this acceptable solution relates to is clause H Energy Efficiency.
-Further information on the scope of this document is provided in Part 1.
-General.
+Further information on the scope of this document is provided in the introduction on page 5.

 Further information about the Building Code, the objectives, functional requirements and performance criteria provisions that it contains, and other acceptable solutions and verification methods are available at www.building.govt.nz